 In October 2016, the NBA and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) agreed to update clinical guidance relating to antenatal prophylaxis in women who are Rh D negative, in accordance with current evidence and consensus among clinical experts.

-A multidisciplinary Expert Reference Group (ERG) with expertise from a range of clinical settings was established to identify the key issues that should be investigated for a new evidence-based Guideline for the prophylactic use of Rh D immunoglobulin in maternity care.
+A multidisciplinary Expert Reference Group (ERG) with expertise from a range of clinical settings was established to identify the key issues that should be investigated for a new evidence-based Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care and to oversee the development of the Guideline.
 The following key areas of concern were identified and investigated:

 - Does the available evidence still support universal routine antenatal prophylaxis?